edoardozanelli/edoardozanelli.github.io/_pages/projects.md

 is challenging due to asymptotic bias of local polynomial estimators.
 We propose a novel approach to restore valid inference by means of proper implementations of the bootstrap.
-Specifically, we show conditions under which, even if the bootstrap test statistic is not able to mimic the behavior of the asymptotic bias – making the bootstrap fail under standard arguments – the large sample distribution of the bootstrap p-value only depends on some nuisance parameters which are easily estimable.
-We introduce two bootstrap algorithms, namely the local polynomial (LP) and fixed-local (FL) bootstrap, which deliver asymptot- ically valid confidence intervals (CIs) in both interior and boundary points without requir- ing undersmoothing or direct bias correction.
-We demonstrate the theoretical validity and analyze the efficiency properties of these methods, highlighting the asymptotic equivalence of FL bootstrap-based prepivoted CIs with robust bias correction (RBC) intervals, while showing that LP bootstrap-based CIs achieve greater efficiency.
+Specifically, we show conditions under which, even if the bootstrap test statistic is not able to mimic the behavior of the asymptotic bias – making the bootstrap fail using standard arguments – the large sample distribution of the bootstrap p-value only depends on some nuisance parameters which are easily estimable.
+We introduce two bootstrap algorithms, namely the local polynomial (LP) and fixed-local (FL) bootstrap, which deliver asymptotically valid confidence intervals (CIs) for both interior and boundary points without requiring undersmoothing or direct bias correction.
+We demonstrate the theoretical validity and analyze the efficiency properties of these methods, highlighting the asymptotic equivalence of the FL bootstrap-based CIs with robust bias correction (RBC) intervals, while showing that LP bootstrap-based CIs achieve greater efficiency.
 Monte Carlo simulations confirm the practical relevance of our methods. </font>

 <p>- <font size="+1"><em>Bootstrapping Stochastic Time-Varying Coefficient Models</em></font>.